PowerShell/ProjectMercury/README.md

-# Welcome to the AISH repository
+# Welcome to the AI Shell repository

-**AISH** is our latest CLI tool that provides an interactive shell session to chat with large language models.
-Users can use _agents_ to interact with different AI models, or other assistance providers, in a conversational manner. **AISH** also provides a framework for creating AI agents.
+**AI Shell** is our latest CLI tool that provides an interactive shell session to chat with large language models.
+Users can use _agents_ to interact with different AI models, or other assistance providers, in a conversational manner. **AI Shell** also provides a framework for creating AI agents.

 This project is currently in an **alpha** state.
 Expect many significant changes to the code as we experiment and refine the user experiences of this tool.
 We appreciate your feedback and patience as we continue our development.

-![GIF showing demo of AISH][04]
+![GIF showing demo of AI Shell][04]

-## Installing AISH
+## Installing AI Shell

-Some prerequisites for building AISH
+Some prerequisites for building AI Shell

 - Build script requires PowerShell v7.2 or newer versions
 - [PowerShell v7.4][11] is recommended
 - [.NET SDK 8][09] is required to build the project

-Here are the steps to install and use AISH.
+Here are the steps to install and use AI Shell.

-1. Clone this repository, `git clone https://github.com/PowerShell/AISH`
+1. Clone this repository, `git clone https://github.com/PowerShell/ProjectMercury`
 2. Run `./build.ps1` in the repository's root directory to build the project
 3. After the build is complete, you can find the produced executable `aish` in the `out\debug\app` folder within the repository's root directory.
 You can add the location to the `PATH` environment